BRAK BRUSH:

 VERR GRASS:

-*"On the shaded sides of some rocks, and the shaded slopes of hills, here and there, grew stubborn, brownish patches of verr grass."
-Book 10, Tribesmen of Gor, page 71-72
+the shaded slopes of hills, here and there, grew stubborn, brownish patches of verr grass."
+Book 10, Tribesmen of Gor, page

 -----